Anna Crilly: Career

-She stars in the BBC children's comedy series, Sorry I've Got No Head, alongside William Andrews, James Bachman, Marcus Brigstocke, Mel Giedroyc, Marek Larwood and Nick Mohammed.
+She stars in the BBC children's comedy series Sorry, I've Got No Head, alongside William Andrews, James Bachman, Marcus Brigstocke, Mel Giedroyc, Marek Larwood and Nick Mohammed.

 In December 2008 Crilly was nominated for a British Comedy Award as Best Female Newcomer for her portrayal of Magda in Lead Balloon, but lost out to Katy Brand.
 In 2007 she appeared in episode 78, "Susan of Troy", of My Family as an assistant on The Weakest Link.
 She also appeared as "woman" in Ricky Gervais' comedy Extras as an extra herself (series 2, episode 5).
 She has also starred in Pixelface, a comedy for children, as a waitress zombie slayer called Claire Parker.

 In 2011, she appeared in an episode of the sitcom Not Going Out, playing the role of a drug misuse counsellor.
 The same year she had a guest role on the radio series Cabin Pressure as Linda Fairburn.

-Crilly plays the lead role as "Coma Girl" in Channel 4's Comedy Showcase, again alongside Katy Wix.
+Crilly plays the lead role as Coma Girl in Channel 4's Comedy Showcase, again alongside Katy Wix.
 She and Wix also appeared together in the Harvey's Furniture Store sponsorship bumpers for Coronation Street until the sponsorship deal ended in 2012.

 She plays Mel Gatwick in Tom Basden's sitcom Party for BBC Radio 4.

+In 2012 she appeared as "Nurse" in a sketch called "The Private Detectives" in the TV programme "The One Jasper Carrott" with Jasper Carrott and Robert Powell.

 On 22 June 2012, she played Gertrude Wermers in the third episode of BBC series Dead Boss.

 In 2016, she appeared in an episode of BBC Three's comedy series Witless.

-In 2017, she appeared in Death in Paradise episode "Man Overboard".
+In 2017, she appeared in Death in Paradise episode "Man Overboard" (season 6 episode 5) as Lucy Chapman.

+Crilly portrayed Detective Sergeant Natalie Golding in the 2023 BBC One drama The Sixth Commandment, which portrayed the crimes of Ben Field.